Magnetic-Field Induced Deformation in Hybrid Stars: Introduction

 \section{Introduction}

-Matter under extreme densities, temperatures, and magnetic fields is among the most popular and fascinating current research topics.
+Matter under extreme densities, temperatures, and magnetic fields is among the most popular and fascinating current topics of research.
 Neutron stars (NSs) provide the perfect environment to study physics under extreme conditions.
-Recent advances in NS observation have yielded intriguing conclusions regarding their maximum mass, canonical mass ($1.4$ M$_{\odot}$), radius, tidal deformability, and so on.
+Recent advances in NS observation have yielded intriguing conclusions regarding their maximum mass, canonical mass ($1.4$ $M_{\sun}$), radius, tidal deformability, and so on \citep{PhysRevLett.119.161101,PhysRevLett.121.161101,Abbott_2021,Miller_2019a,Riley_2019,Miller_2021,Riley:2021pdl}.
 However, there is still a large uncertainty concerning the equation of state (EoS) of dense matter.
-The density inside NSs reaches several times nuclear saturation density ($\rho_{0}=10^{14}$ gcm$^{-3}=0.15$ fm$^{-3}$), making it difficult to determine their inner structure.
+The density inside NSs reaches several times nuclear saturation density ($\rho_{0}=10^{14}$ g cm$^{-3}=0.15$ fm$^{-3}$), making it difficult to determine their inner structure.
 As interior densities approach $10^{15}$ g cm$^{-3}$, theoretical models describing cold and dense matter, calibrated around $\rho_{0}$ for isospin-symmetric nuclear matter (SNM), must be extrapolated in both density and isospin asymmetry.
-To put these ideas to the test, the structure of NSs is computed starting from the energy–momentum tensor, solving equations for hydrostatic equilibrium, and comparing them to astrophysical observations.
-One constraint that all NS models must meet is the ability to explain the highest measured NS mass, which according to recent astrophysical data is above $2$ M$_{\odot}$ \cite{Antoniadis1233232,2021ApJ...915L..12F}.
+To test these ideas, the structure of NSs is computed starting from the energy–momentum tensor, solving equations for hydrostatic equilibrium, and comparing them to astrophysical observations.
+One constraint that all NS models must meet is the ability to explain the highest measured NS mass, which according to recent astrophysical data is above $2$ $M_{\sun}$ \citep{Antoniadis1233232,2021ApJ...915L..12F}.

-The observation of gravitational waves emitted by NS mergers, as well as their electromagnetic counterparts, has marked a major breakthrough in multi-messenger astronomy.
-The LIGO/VIRGO detection of the binary NS merger event GW170817 \cite{PhysRevLett.119.161101,PhysRevLett.121.161101} ushered in a revolution, which constrained the maximum mass and the tidal deformability of NSs and, hence, the EoS.
-In the following LIGO/VIRGO run, GW190425 was observed \cite{Abbott_2020} in addition to two black hole-NS mergers, GW200105 and GW200115 \cite{Abbott_2021}.
-More recently, the gravitational wave event GW190814 was observed \cite{Abbott_2020a} involving a black hole with mass $22.2-24.3$ M$_{\odot}$ and a secondary object with mass $2.50-2.67$ M$_{\odot}$.
-This gravitational-wave event received a lot of attention due to the nature of its secondary component being either an extremely massive NS or the lightest black hole encountered \cite{Dexheimer:2020rlp,Tan:2020ics,Fishbach_2020,PhysRevC.103.055814,Rather_2021,PhysRevD.104.063028,godzieba2020maximum,10.1093/mnrasl/slaa168,Zhang_2020,tsokaros2020gw190814,fattoyev2020gw190814,lim2020revisiting,tews2020nature,PhysRevD.102.041301,Huang_2020,2020arXiv200900942C,Demircik:2020jkc,Bombaci:2020vgw,Li:2020ias,Roupas:2020nua,blaschke,Nathanail_2021}.